Human Immune System Mouse Core

 The Human Immune System Mouse Core was established in order to further develop this model of the human immune system, and to make it available to the MGH research community and beyond.
 A large number of investigators have or are currently using this core.
 This includes investigators at Partners institutions, at non-Partners institutions in Boston, and institutions outside of Boston both in the USA and Europe.

-Co-Director: Vladimir Vrbanac, D.V.M.
+Core Director: Vladimir Vrbanac, D.V.M.